• Skip to main content

 “Will I still be myself after an ADHD / Autism diagnosis?”

-Read the longer answer“Will I still be myself after an ADHD / Autism diagnosis?”
+Explore the answer“Will I still be myself after an ADHD / Autism diagnosis?”

 diagnosis identity self-image support